Unraveling Secrets: Mia’s Emotional Journey

 Ah, spring and young lovers, thought Liddie, watching the young couple amble past her.
 “Have you ever noticed how they go together?” she said aloud to no one, since she walked alone down her favorite path.

 “Oh, it feels so good just to be alive,” she whispered eagerly to a bunch of flowers, nodding agreement in the breeze.
 She tested the stream water with her hand.
-Finding it not excessively cold, she slipped off her shoes and dangled her feet into the water.
+Finding it not excessively cold, she slipped off her shoes and dangled her feet in the water.
 Many happy hours were spent this way until she sensed rather than saw someone.
 She asked, “Who’s there?”

 “Just me.
 I saw you and wondered if you knew it was getting late.
 You seemed so lost in your thoughts.”